Back to Blog

 Ask: "How do you approach preventive care?
 What does a comprehensive wellness visit look like in your practice?"

-What to look for: A physician who is genuinely interested in your long-term health, not just reactive care for acute problems.
-Listen for specificity — what tests, what frameworks, what follow-through.
+What to look for: A physician who's interested in your long-term health, not just reactive care for acute problems.
+Listen for specificity: what tests, what frameworks, what follow-through.

-In my practice: Preventive medicine is the core of what I do.
-A new patient wellness visit with me takes 60–90 minutes.
-We cover your personal and family history in depth, your lifestyle factors, your health goals, and we design a personalized screening and monitoring plan that makes sense for you — not a checkbox compliance form.
+In my practice: A new-patient wellness visit takes 60 to 90 minutes.
+We cover personal and family history in depth, lifestyle factors, and health goals, and we design a screening and monitoring plan calibrated to your specific situation rather than a standard checklist.

-"Does this person seem like they genuinely want to take care of me — or are they primarily selling a service?"
+After going through the checklist, ask yourself: does this person seem like they genuinely want to take care of me, or are they primarily selling a service?

-The best concierge physicians practice this model because they believe it's how medicine should be practiced.
-The relationship should feel like you've found an exceptional doctor who also happens to be highly available.
-If it feels like a sales pitch, trust that instinct.
+The physicians who do this well practice this way because they believe it's how medicine should work.
+If the conversation feels like a sales pitch, trust that instinct.

 Dr. Ben Soffer